How Many Months Is 6 Years

 Delving Deeper: Accounting for Leap Years

 The simple calculation above assumes a consistent number of days per year.
-However, the presence of leap years introduces a slight complication.
-Leap years occur every four years, except for century years not divisible by 400.
-This means that the exact number of days in a six-year period can vary slightly depending on whether or not leap years fall within that period.
+On the flip side, the presence of leap years introduces a slight complication.
+Day to day, leap years occur every four years, except for century years not divisible by 400.
+Basically, the exact number of days in a six-year period can vary slightly depending on whether or not leap years fall within that period.

 To illustrate this, let's consider two six-year periods: